monday.com Emergency Response Team

 Overall, it is possible for efficiency and ethics to coexist when using technologies in humanitarian aid contexts, and it is essential to carefully consider both considerations.

-We want to leave you with some useful tool that emergency response teams can examine, in order to maximize the positive and efficient use of digital tools.
+We want to leave you with some useful tools that emergency response teams can examine, in order to maximize the positive and efficient use of digital tools.
 Sit with your team and answer these questions.

 By carefully considering both efficiency and ethics, it is possible to strike a balance and use digital technologies in a way that benefits all stakeholders in humanitarian aid contexts.